rodelrebucas/webpack-setup-guides/webpack-react/README.md

 1. Creating ./config and setting up base, prod and dev webpack config

-2. Setup build scrips in package.json
+2. Setup build scripts in package.json

-D. Server support
+D. Server support to serve production build of react

 1. Add express server - point to the dist/ folder for the production build of the react app

 2. Run prebuild and build

-`npm run build` - Runs *prebuild* , which is the webpack setup then runs the *build*  which the express node server.
+`npm run build` - Runs _prebuild_ , which is the webpack setup then runs the _build_ which the express node server.

 E. Code Splitting